ceciliastude/Project-Yokai/README.md

 # Project-Yokai Demo
-Project Yokai is a puzzle/action RPG made with C# in Visual Studio with the MonoGame framework
+This demo is a puzzle/action RPG made with C# in Visual Studio with the MonoGame framework